 From the airline (at the airport or online)

-Airlines flying from the US to Cuba normally offer services to their passengers in need of a visa.
-You should be able to get your visa from the airline either on the plane or at the airport, but sometimes this is not the case: different airlines have different rules, and you’ll have to check with them to see what they are.
+Airlines flying from the US to Cuba normally sell visas.
+You should be able to get yours from the airline either on the plane or at the airport, but sometimes this is not the case: different airlines have different rules, and you’ll have to check with them to see what they are.

 This is a list of all airlines that fly to Cuba from the United States.
 Please double check with them to make sure that their policies haven’t changed and to make sure what their prices are for the visa.